 What is clear is that while degrees are still valuable, specific degree subjects are less significant in many sectors.
 Degrees widen the options available to graduates compared to non-graduates who may have taken more specific job training.
-Degrees widen the options available to graduates compared to non-graduates.

 Myth 4: 'All the best graduate jobs are in London'